HunterGerlach/www.huntergerlach.com/_posts/2023-01-01-how-to-use-ai-in-software-development.md

 - GitHub Co-Pilot
 - ChatGPT
 ---
-As a software engineer, you are constantly looking for ways to improve your efficiency and productivity.
-One area of technology that has gained a lot of attention in recent years is artificial intelligence (AI).
+As a software engineer, I am constantly looking for ways to improve my efficiency and productivity.
+One area of technology that I've found which has gained a lot of attention in recent years is artificial intelligence (AI).
 AI tools can help you write code more quickly by generating it automatically based on a prompt or set of instructions.

 However, it's important to use AI tools as a supplement to, rather than a replacement for, human expertise and judgment.
 While AI can be a useful tool, it's not perfect, and it's always a good idea to review the code that it generates to ensure that it meets the desired specifications and is of high quality.

+What follows is my evaluation of the benefits and limitations of current AI tooling.
+I did not focus on any one single tool, but rather the genre as a whole.
+After exploring the landscape, we'll wrap up with a few tips for using these tools effectively.
+Let's dig in.

 The Benefits of AI Tools: